reaganjoseph26/Movie-Hunt/README.md

 - MovieIDs: To get the specific data for a movie, we passed the parameter of id and concatenate the id in the api URL.
 We then used the data as a parameter to display the information we wanted on the page.
 With our movie-info page, when a movie is clicked and the information pages pops up, functionality we creating a query string using windows location.search and from there we would create a new url that targeting the parameters.
 We would only take the movie id form the parameter and place that into a variable.
 That variable with the new url was then used as a parameter for our function call onload.
 That is how we passed the movie id from one html to the movie-info html.

 - Local Storage: Our local storgae is activated on a click from the button appened to the movie posters.
-What this does is....
+What this does is sets the target movie into local storage if it has a watch-btn class and if it has a remove class then it will remove local storage on click.

 ## Screenshots